rtkwlf/wolf-tools/spring4shell/README.md

 ## Changelog

-Version 0.3 released April 7, 2022 includes the following enhancements and resolutions:
+Version 0.3 released April 8, 2022 includes the following enhancements and resolutions:

-- Fixed scenario where the result would indicate the wrong result upon encountering an error
+- Improved result reporting when an error was detected
-- Broke output file list into different sections
+- Improved CLI output to separate findings into sections

 Version 0.2 released April 4, 2022 includes the following enhancements and resolutions: